venkatesh-reddy679/Board_Game-CI-CD/README.md

    after adding the data source, search for prometheus blackbox exporter dashboards in google  and copy the id, then in grafana, go to import dashboard, paste the
  ID of the dashboard and select the prometheus data source and click on import.

    ![image](https://github.com/venkatesh-reddy679/Board_Game-CI-CD/assets/60383183/594ff7e3-b39e-4411-8c70-b3861aca7ddd)
    ![image](https://github.com/venkatesh-reddy679/Board_Game-CI-CD/assets/60383183/c6d57e2c-8b9d-4131-9dfe-2d63a9511044)
    ![image](https://github.com/venkatesh-reddy679/Board_Game-CI-CD/assets/60383183/74872c46-ef26-4b1b-ad6a-3ba4d0f204ed)

-5. NodeExporter: The Node Exporter is a Prometheus exporter for hardware and Operating System (OS) metrics exposed by *nix kernels.
+6. Node_Exporter: The Node Exporter is a Prometheus exporter for hardware and Operating System (OS) metrics exposed by *nix kernels.
 It is used to collect and expose a wide range of system metrics such as CPU usage, memory usage, disk I/O, network statistics, and more, which are essential for monitoring the health and performance of servers.
 Node exporter shoul be installed on target server and should be running in the background.

-Install prometheus metrics plugin in the jenkins server
+   using Node_exporter, we are going to monitor the system metrics of jenkins server.
+Install "prometheus metrics" plugin in the jenkins server

    ![image](https://github.com/venkatesh-reddy679/Board_Game-CI-CD/assets/60383183/2d1ab478-d00c-42c7-b80b-8cbea59c0262)